Mountain biking is about being outside and getting a full body workout, both while enjoying the surreal natural beauty that our planet has to offer.

 In many cases, mountain bike rides can span over multiple hours.
 Some avid adventurists take that even further and go on trips that have them riding for days at a time.

 Keeping this in mind, it is important to be prepared on rides of any length.
 Preparation could include bringing tools for any mechanical issues, bicycle tubes, food, water and even extra clothing such as rain gear.
 Perhaps most importantly though, a rider should have a good quality backpack designed specifically for mountain biking.
-A quality backpack will ensure comfort on the trails and allow riders to safely and easily carry any equipment that they wish to bring along on their trek.

 We’ve been testing backpacks for years, mostly in the Pacific Northwest, and we’ve finally put together a list of our top picks and the top picks of others.

-Diretly below you’ll find out top 10 table, but if you keep reading you’ll find a brief description of each pack and their important features that will help you make a decision.
+Directly below you’ll find out top 10 table, but if you keep reading you’ll find a brief description of each pack and their important features that will help you make a decision.

 Top 10 Mountain Biking Backpacks